guptasajal411/cv/README.md

-CV made by me using pure HTML.
-This is first website that I made while learning HTML for web development.
+CV made by me using pure HTML & CSS.
+This is first website that I made while learning web development.